elbrahmi-abdessamie/Dice-game-statistics/README.md

 # Dice-game-statistics
-This programe  use hacker statistics to calculate your chances of winning a dice bet
+This programe  use hacker statistics to calculate the estimated chance of winning